Nishant-97Gupta/Weather_app/README.md

 # Usage
-Search for Weather: Type a city name in the search bar and view the weather conditions.
+    Search for Weather-> Type a city name in the search bar and view the weather conditions.
-Current Location: Allow location access to see weather data for your current position.
+    Current Location-> Allow location access to see weather data for your current position.
-Recent Searches: Quickly view weather for previously searched cities.
+    Recent Searches-> Quickly view weather for previously searched cities.
-Toggle Daily Summary: Switch to the daily summary for average, max, and min temperatures.
+    Toggle Daily Summary-> Switch to the daily summary for average, max, and min temperatures.

 # Responsive Design